Library spaces open to UCSF ID holders. See timeline for reopening.

 Advanced 3D Printing Elective

-UCSF educators, researchers, and practitioners are using 3D printed anatomical models as tools for preoperative planning, simulation, and intraoperative visualization.
-Students enrolled in the Anatomy 171.10 Advanced 3D Printing for Health Science Students elective are matched with a UCSF faculty or researcher to produce a 3D printed project used for patient education, simulation, or research.
+UCSF educators and researchers are using 3D printed anatomical models as tools for simulation, patient education, and research.
+Students enrolled in the Anatomy 171.10 Advanced 3D Printing for Health Science Students elective are matched with a UCSF faculty or researcher to design and manufacture the 3D printed project.

 For faculty